c-blake/bu/doc/wgt.md

 ```
 So, the idea is we want to "skew" sampling toward (or away from) items/tokens of
 costs that vary.
 (There can even be uses besides "cost" such as desirability.)
-What `wsample` does is calculate the total weight over all scores and then use
+What `wgt` does is calculate the total weight over all scores and then use this
-this to create a sampling of tokens weighted however.
+to create a sampling of tokens weighted however.  `wgt make` additionally allows
+an updating state machine to effect a self-avoiding random-walk style sampler
+with a colorful sample-to-sample weight delta report.

 Usage
 -----
 ```
-  wsample [NEED,optional-params]

-Print n-sample of tokens {nl-delim file tokens} weighted by path weights which has fmt: SRC W LABEL\n where each SRC file is a set of nl-delimited tokens.
-BASE in weights = tokens (gets no label).

-  -w=, --weights= string NEED  path to weight meta file -t=, --tokens=  string NEED  path to tokens file -n=, --n=       int    4000  sample size
-  -m=, --m=       int    3     max duplicates for any given token -d=, --dir=     string "."   path to directory to run in -e, --explain   bool   false print WEIGHT TOKEN SOURCE(s) & exit -s, --stdize    bool   false divide explain weight by mean weight
+⁞ wgt [-d|--dir=(".")] {SUBCMD} [sub-command options & parameters]

+SUBCMDs:

+  help    print comprehensive or per-cmd help make    Write keyOff,Len,Wgt,Why dictionary implied by source & keys print   Emit WEIGHT TOKEN SOURCE(s) for all/some keys to stdout assay   Emit aggregate stats assay for given .NC3CS6C files sample  Emit n-sample of keys {nl-delim file} weighted by table weights diff    Emit color-highlighted diff of old & new weights for keys

+wgt {-h|--help} or with no args at all prints this message. wgt --help-syntax gives general cligen syntax help.
+Run "wgt {help SUBCMD|SUBCMD --help}" to see help for just SUBCMD.
+Run "wgt help" to get *comprehensive* help
 ```

 A few more "whys"